-ASDAN aims to deal respectfully and effectively with all enquiries and communications, and secure the loyalty and trust of our registered centres by providing outstanding service and high quality materials.
+ASDAN aims to respond respectfully and effectively to all enquiries, complaints and compliments we receive, and provide outstanding service and high quality materials to our members.

 ASDAN aims to ensure that: